merkle-open/terrific-micro/README.md

 Terrific Micro
 ==============

-Powerful template for simple & complex frontend projects with a tiny footprint.
+Powerful template for simple & complex frontend-only projects with a tiny footprint.

 It's useful to read more about the Terrific concept on http://terrifically.org first.